 What Medical Issues Can Cause a Dog to Scoot?

 Anything causing irritation, inflammation, pain, or discomfort around the anus area can cause a dog to scoot.
 The following are the most common causes for this behavior.

 1. Anal Sac Problems

-However, if the stool is not hard enough, like in cases of diarrhea, or if the dog has constipation, then the contents is not released and it can start building up.
-The built-up contents tends to solidify, causing the sacs to get clogged.
+However, if the stool is not hard enough, like in cases of diarrhea, or if the dog has constipation, then the contents are not released and it can start building up.
+The built-up contents tend to solidify, causing the sacs to get clogged.
 Clogged sacs cause discomfort, get infected, and can even get abscessed.
-When a dog is scooting, it is trying to deal with the pain and discomfort.
+When a dog is scooting, they are trying to deal with the pain and discomfort.
 However, the scooting itself tends to make issues even worse as the irritation and bacteria from the ground add to the inflammation and infection, which can create a vicious cycle.

 Clogged Anal Sacs

 Clogged anal sacs need to be expressed and this is ideally done at a veterinary clinic.
 In the past, dog groomers used to empty the anal sacs as part of the routine grooming procedure, however, it was discovered that this practice causes the sacs to lose their muscle tone and the ability to drain naturally.
 Anal sacs should not be unnecessarily manipulated.
 So, it is not recommended that the anal sacs are manually expressed unless they are overfull and have grown.
 It is a good dog owner’s practice to check on this whenever a vet appointment occurs, as your vet can easily express the sacs.